Create a capture session

 The last two steps before aligning the images are to define the region of interest for the project and to identify where water bodies are located.

-- On the ribbon, on the Home tab, in the Import section, click Geometries and choose Region of Interest.
+1. On the ribbon, click the Home tab.
+In the Input section, click Geometries, Import Geometry, and Region of Interest.

 Specifying a region of interest geometry prevents unnecessary data from being processed, minimizing total processing time and storage requirements.

-- On the ribbon, on the Home tab, in the Import section, click Geometries and click Water Body.
+4. On the ribbon, on the Home tab, in the Input section, click Geometries, Import Geometry, and Water Body.

 The Frankfurt_waterbody polygon feature class is added to the globe view.